kearmododragon/Naughts-Crosses/README.md

 - display empty box to start (end of last lesson)
 - player clicks on square to place tile
-- alternate clicks swap betwee X and O
+- alternate clicks swap between X and O
 - option to restart

 bonus: